 - What happens if I'm not sent my appointment details?

 - Can I have the results of any tests?
-If you don’t get the results when you expect – ask for them.
+If you do not get the results when you expect – ask for them.
 Ask what the results mean.

-Easyhealth have developed easy read leaflets that will help make a doctor’s appointment easier.
-You can download or listen to the information on Easyhealth’s website.
+Easyhealth has developed easy-read leaflets that will help make a doctor's appointment easier.
+You can download or listen to the information on Easyhealth's website.